TMKCodes/Hoobot/README.md

 ## Note

-Please note that this software is provided under the Binance Trading Bot - Proprietary License, and any unauthorized use, reproduction, or modification is strictly prohibited.
+Please note that this software is provided under the Hoobot - Proprietary License, and any unauthorized use, reproduction, or modification is strictly prohibited.
 By using this software, you agree to be bound by the terms of the license.

 The user of this software assumes all risks and responsibilities associated with its use.
 Hoosat Oy shall not be liable for any losses,